zahidn/os-lab-project-01/Details.md

 |   09   |        Faiz Sohail, Abdul Manan and Ali Imam         |                 Not entered yet                 |
 |   10   |           Bazila, Manal and Sarmad Ashfaq            |                 Not entered yet                 |

-====
-\*Disclaimer: Please do not amend anyone else’s details.
+Disclaimer: Please do not amend anyone else’s details.
 Your every single step is recorded in “commits”.

 For instance, I would say,